SEENI26/CITBank-CD-Calculator-Automation/README.md

-# 📚 This project automates the process of verifying the Certificate of Deposit (CD) calculations using the CIT Bank CD Calculator website.
-The script performs the following tasks:
+# CIT Bank CD Calculator website.

 - Reads input data (initial deposit, interest rate, term length, compounding frequency, and expected total) from an Excel sheet.
 - Interacts with the web-based CD Calculator to calculate the actual total.